Allan R. Millett

 Allan R. Millett (born October 22, 1937) is a historian and a retired colonel in U.S. Marine Corps Reserve.
-He is known for his works on the Korean War, but he has written on other military topics.
+He is known for his works on the Korean War, among other military topics.

 Early life

 Millett is the son of John D. Millett, who served as the President of Miami University in Ohio, and his wife Catherine.
 He has two brothers.
 He attended DePauw University, graduating in 1959.

 Military career

 He served as a colonel in the U.S. Marine Corps Reserve.

 He is a past president of the Marine Corps Reserve Officers Association (MCROA).

 Academic career

 He served for 37 years in the history department at Ohio State University.
 He currently holds the Stephen E. Ambrose Professorship at the University of New Orleans and is also the director of the university's Eisenhower Center for American Studies.

 On television

 He has participated in various documentary productions as an expert, including Hold at All Costs: The Story of the Battle of Outpost Harry (2010) and an episode of Greatest Tank Battles (2011).